learn-co-curriculum/react-hooks-reconciliation/README.md

 ### Diffing Changes

-In addition to grouping updates to the DOM, React can apply a diffing algorithm to quickly see what specific pieces of DOM _need_ to be updated and how.
+In addition to grouping updates to the DOM, React can apply a diffing algorithm to determine the difference between the **current** tree and the **workInProgress** tree, and quickly see what specific pieces of DOM _need_ to be updated and how.
 This reduces the number of DOM changes that need to be made and lets React be particular in its updates, improving performance.

-In plain JavaScript some DOM changes are better than others in terms of performance.
+In plain JavaScript, some DOM changes are better than others in terms of performance.
 For example, say you want to add something inside a `ul` in your DOM.
 Using `innerHTML` will work: